ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/yocto_qemu/yocto_build.md

 ---
 # User change
-title: "Build and Run 64-bit Arm Yocto Linux image on Qemu"
+title: How to start with Yocto Linux on Qemu?

 weight: 3 # 1 is first, 2 is second, etc.